xiaoyuu-liang/CiDer/README.md

 # CiDer: A Black-box Approach to Classify Node with Certified Robustness Guarantees

-Inplementation for INFOCOM 2025 paper.
+Implementation for INFOCOM 2025 paper.